 Late Bronze Age

-In 2000 BCE steppe nomads made some drastic improvents to the clumsy wagons that had been used before.
+In 2000 BCE steppe nomads made some drastic improvements to the clumsy wagons that had been used before.
 They invented the spoked wheel and created the chariot, a light two-wheeled vehicle pulled by 2 to 4 horses.
 The horses themselves were hitched to these vehicles with improved harnesses, breastcollars and breeching.
-This made an excellent mobile missile platform and revolutionized warfare.
+This created an excellent mobile missile platform and revolutionized warfare.
 Some four centuries later, when the design of the vehicles had been perfected, chariot armies conquered vast sways of land in the Old World.

 Around 800 BCE the Scythians, a people from the Eurasian steppes, had managed to breed larger and stronger horses.